Hindu symbols overview

 i.
 Cala – These are made using

-stones, metal, crystals, or clay and can be moved from one place to another with ease.
+Stones, metal, crystals, or clay and can be moved from one place to another with ease.

 ii.
 Acala – These are built using hard stone or heavy metal and are usually found in temples, fixed to the ground.

 The sculpture is carved in stone or cast in bronze.
-Lord Shiva is also referred to as Nataraja which means “Lord of Dancers” or “The King of Dance.”
+Lord Shiva is also referred to as Nataraja, which means “Lord of Dancers” or “The King of Dance.”

 In Sanskrit, “Nata” means dance while “Raja” means King.
-The dance pose that is represented in the avatar is blissful and depicts the Hindu god Shiva on an aureole of flames, balancing on one leg upon Apasmara.
+The dance pose represented in the avatar is blissful and depicts the Hindu god Shiva on an aureole of flames, balancing on one leg upon Apasmara.

 The flames represent the creation and destruction of the cosmos in a never-ending cycle of time.
 Apasmara, on the other hand, is a demon-dwarf that symbolizes darkness and ignorance.